bast/help-with-supercomputers/talk.md

 # Outline/topics

-- What kinds of help are available for different levels of work
+- What help is available for different levels of work

 - When to ask for help

 - How to write support requests so that you get quick and useful answers

 - How to create reproducible examples

 - The value of growing calculations and simplifying problems

---

-## Goals

-- The goal is to .emph[improve our experience] when solving issues.
+## The goal is to .emph[improve your experience] when solving issues

-- We as staff should also create guides for staff and provide training for staff in how to support users. .emph[A lot of improvement is needed].

 ---